firebase/geofire-js/README.md

-It provides functions to store data for location querying in Firebase, and perform location queries such as location updates and localized searches. geoFire stores the location coordinates of a data point as a [geohash] (http://en.wikipedia.org/wiki/Geohash) in Firebase.
+It provides functions to store data for location querying in Firebase, and perform location queries such as location updates and localized searches. geoFire stores the location coordinates of a data point as a <a href="http://en.wikipedia.org/wiki/Geohash" target="_blank">geohash</a> in Firebase.

 <a href="http://firebase.github.io/geoFire/examples/demo/index.html" target="_blank">See a live demo of GeoFire here</a>